Pinus pinea Italian stone pine

 Pinus monophylla, which grows from Eastern California into the Great Basin, and Pinus edulis, which grows in a few desert ranges in Southeastern California, yield a bountiful crop of nutritious kernels that provided a staple for Native Americans, and wild nuts are still collected today.
 The P. pinea nuts are known as pinóli, pignóli (which also means persnickety), or sometimes pinóchi, in Italy, where they are much used in pastries and vegetarian dishes.
 Evidently Pinocchio was a pine nut.
 The non-Italian word Pignolia is mentioned as a trade name in Webster’s Dictionary of 1929 and currently attaches to pine kernels imported from Pakistan and China.

 Why should this pine be broad and rounded like a stone, while other pines are narrow and taper upwards to an apex?
 As a rule, flowering trees spread their crowns, while conifers tend to rise above them as conical spires; we may accept this distinction as one of the many differences, in leaves, fruit, and wood for instance.
 But why should a pine be not like other pines?
-Surely the stone pine evolved from ancestors that received sunlight falling from high in the sky, while other pines disposed their foliage on tall masts suited to collecting light from a sun that did not rise very much above the horizon.
+Perhaps the stone pine evolved from ancestors that received sunlight falling from high in the sky, while other pines disposed their foliage on tall masts suited to collecting light from a sun that did not rise very much above the horizon.

 · A simple key to campus pines